AshLCorse/07-26-2023-calculator-from-blankpage/README.md

 //

-Results: I followed along with a youtube tutorial from GreatStack, it made sense and met my MVP.
+Results: I followed along with a youtube tutorial from GreatStack, the code makes sense to me and meets my MVP.